 Ash Blonde With Milk Chocolate Lowlights

-Ash blonde hair is one of the hottest hair color trends of the year and with good reason—it looks absolutely stunning on everyone.
-If you want to take your ash blonde locks to the next level, consider adding some milk chocolate lowlights.
-The sweet brunette shade will perfectly complement your ash blonde strands and help blend with your roots to make growing your color out a breeze.
+Ash blonde hair is one of the hottest hair color trends of the year.
+Consider adding some milk chocolate lowlights to shake up your look ash blonde color.
+This rich brunette shade will perfectly complement your ash blonde strands and help blend with your natural roots to make rerowth more natural looking.

 Icy Blonde With Brunette Lowlights